kevin-kaixu/grass_pytorch/README.md

 ```

 ## Acknowledgement
-This code utilizes the pytorch tool 'torchfold' developed by...
+This code uses the 'torchfold' in pytorch-tools developed by [Illia Polosukhin](https://github.com/ilblackdragon).